Performing Trade Studies Using Analyzer

 The Sensor () object's resolution constraint might have an impact on your trade study.
 Confirm this by rerunning the study with the Ground Sampling Distance constraint disabled.

-2. Right click on Ice_Finder () in the Object Browser.
+3. Right-click Ice_Finder () in the Object Browser.

-4. Select the Constraints - Resolution page.
+5. Select the Constraints - Active page.

-6. Click Apply to accept your change and keep the Properties Browser open.
+8. Click Apply to accept your change and keep the Properties Browser open.

-Rerun the Parametric Study
+Rerunning the Parametric Study

-1. Bring the Parametric Study Tool to the front.
+1. Bring the Parametric Study () Tool to the front.

 2. Click Run....

-Obtain the required information from the Table Page.
+Obtain the required information from the Table page.

-1. Bring the Table Page to the front.
+1. Bring the Table page to the front.

 2. Use your cursor to expand the table of runs so that you can see all eleven (11) runs.